EkinKarabulut/runai-vast-training-resiliency/README.md

 ```
 Checkpointing to the directory ./checkpoints/Meta-Llama-3.1-8B-Instruct-finetuned/checkpoint-xxx
 ```
-If the pod crashes, is preempted, or intentionally restarted (TO-DO: Let's also explain how we simulated this), the next training run will automatically resume from the latest checkpoint:
+If the pod crashes, is preempted, or intentionally restarted, the next training run will automatically resume from the latest checkpoint:
 ```
 Resuming training from latest checkpoint: ./checkpoints/Meta-Llama-3.1-8B-Instruct-finetuned/checkpoint-xxx
 ```
-### 🔁 Simulating Failure (TO‑DO)
-To simulate a failure:
-TO-DO